Deybacsi/terminalbot/docs/README.md

 This project is a **proof-of-concept** to test Binance API and its features.
 Just to see / try if it's possible to make some bucks for cofee (or beer ;).

 This software is under development.
 Unpredictable and unhandled behaviors can happen.

 BTW it's one of my C++ learning projects, to get some experience with the language.
 Code is messy, and can have lots of non foreseen bugs.
+Comments can be seen at some points :)

 **DO NOT USE** this for your daily trading!
 You can **lose your money** if something goes wrong!